abdnh/anki-incontext/README.md

 # InContext

+An [Anki](https://apps.ankiweb.net/) add-on that fetches and displays random example sentences in different languages from various sources.

+## Template filter

-An [Anki](https://apps.ankiweb.net/) add-on that mainly works as a template filter to show random example sentences for vocabulary each time a card is viewed.
+The add-on mainly works as a template filter to show random example sentences for vocabulary each time a card is viewed.

 You just have to put a filter like this in your [card template](https://docs.ankiweb.net/templates/intro.html):